 6. It enforces teamwork.

 Extreme programing has 12 best practices, derived from the best practices of software engineering.
-They are:

 1. Pair Programming.